transmute-industries/draft-ietf-spice-charter/charter.md

 ## Goals

 Coordination with CFRG, RATS, OAuth, JOSE, COSE, and SCITT are important to ensure that the latest work at IETF is leveraged.
 Feedback from experts in other IETF working groups is gathered in the SPICE WG without creating fragments of credential work spread across several existing places in the IETF.
-Additionally, the SPICE WG will coordinate with other SDOs, such as ISO or W3C, on data model elements needed to support existing credential use cases.
+Additionally, the SPICE WG will coordinate with other SDOs, such as TCG, CCC, ISO or W3C, on data model elements needed to support existing credential use cases.

 ### In-Scope

-The work of the SPICE WG aligns JWT and CWT registered claim names for use with the 'Three Role Model' as introduced by W3C's 'Verifiable Credentials Data Model v2.0' specification (https://w3c.github.io/vc-data-model/#roles).
+The work of the SPICE WG aligns JWT and CWT registered claim names for use with the 'Three Role Model' as introduced by [W3C's 'Verifiable Credentials Data Model v2.0' specification](https://w3c.github.io/vc-data-model/#roles).

 The SPICE WG will develop a framework in support of the 'Three Role Model', selective disclosure, and unlinkability.
-The framework will provide an architecture that enables consistent application of JOSE and COSE, similar to the work done in https://datatracker.ietf.org/doc/html/draft-ietf-rats-eat-21#name-eat-as-a-framework and https://datatracker.ietf.org/doc/draft-ietf-jose-json-web-proof.
+The framework will provide an architecture that enables consistent application of JOSE and COSE, similar to the work done in [EAT as a Framework](https://datatracker.ietf.org/doc/html/draft-ietf-rats-eat-21#name-eat-as-a-framework) and [JSON Web Proofs](https://datatracker.ietf.org/doc/draft-ietf-jose-json-web-proof).
-The intent is also to apply lessons learned from the development of W3C's 'Securing Verifiable Credentials using JOSE and COSE' specification (https://www.w3.org/TR/vc-jose-cose), and extend them to non JSON-LD based payloads, specifically CWT Claim Sets, or other CBOR data structures.
+The intent is also to apply lessons learned from the development of [W3C's 'Securing Verifiable Credentials using JOSE and COSE' specification](https://www.w3.org/TR/vc-jose-cose), and extend them to non JSON-LD based payloads, specifically CWT Claim Sets, or other CBOR data structures.

 A short list of lessons learned:
 1. Expressive data models, such as RDF, are not necessarily suitable for